STAR exemption program

 If you have an existing STAR exemption, you may need to reapply with your assessor for one of the following reasons:

 - You are receiving the Basic STAR exemption and wish to apply for the Enhanced STAR exemption.
-See Eligibility to learn if you qualify for the Enhanced benefit.

 - surrender of interest by a co-owner